sourcegraph/handbook/content/engineering/web/index.md

 - Extensions and integrations
     - **Sourcegraph extensions** empower users to integrate Sourcegraph with any third-party service providing useful information about code (code coverage, exception tracking, tracing, code quality).
 They are consistently supported across all code host integrations and the Sourcegraph UI.
 Through extensions, Sourcegraph surfaces high-level [**code insights**](https://docs.google.com/document/d/1EHzor6I1GhVVIpl70mH-c10b1tNEl_p1xRMJ9qHQfoc/edit) to engineering leaders, empowering data-driven decisions.
     - The **browser extension** and code host **native integrations** are a breeze to set up, and add compelling value when reading or reviewing code.
 Enabling native code host integrations for all users is a no-brainer for site admins.

+Loïc is interested to be the manager of the [Search team](../search/index.md) so we are [hiring an engineering manager for this team](https://github.com/sourcegraph/careers/blob/master/job-descriptions/engineering-manager-web.md) to replace him.